Is a Decree of Censure from The Arizona Nursing Board Public?

 Per Nursys rules, there are effectively only two ways for a discipline case to be removed or deleted from the database:

-- Expungement of Case: The Arizona Board of Nursing does not currently offer the expungement of any past disciplinary case.
+- Expungement of Case: Arizona Board of Nursing does not offer past disciplinary case expungement.
 There would need to be a change in Arizona law for this to become an option.

 Letter of Concern

-So, Is a Letter of Concern from the Arizona Board of Nursing Public?
-Yes and No. A letter of concern is not considered formal discipline and is not reported to NURSYS (the national database for verification of nurse licensure).
+Yes and No. A letter of concern is not considered formal discipline and is not reported to NURSYS (the national database verifying nurse licensure).
 So, a letter of concern would never show up if an employer were to verify your license on NURSYS.

 What is a Letter of Concern?

-A letter of concern from the Arizona Board of Nursing is a letter sent to the nurse that expresses concern that the nurse’s conduct was not ideal; however, the conduct does not necessarily violate the Nurse Practice Act.
+The Arizona Board of Nursing sends a letter of concern to the nurse when that nurse’s conduct is not ideal.
+However, the behavior does not necessarily violate the Nurse Practice Act.

-However, a letter of concern is subject to Arizona Public Records Law and if someone were to specifically request a nurse’s disciplinary or non-disciplinary history the Board would be required to provide it.
-That scenario would be extremely rare and should not cause concern for the nurse.
+Remember, a letter of concern is subject to Arizona Public Records Law.
+If someone were to request a nurse’s disciplinary or non-disciplinary history specifically, the Board would be required to provide it.
+However, that scenario would be extremely rare and should not cause concern for the nurse.